wso2/docs-devant/en/docs/references/create-an-organization.md

 Go to [Devant Console](https://console.devant.dev/) and sign in using your preferred sign-in option.

-## Step 2: Define name for the organization
+## Step 2: Define a name for the organization

 Enter a unique organization name.